I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 Aerial roots are just a manifestation of the plant’s climbing pattern.
 They’re there to support its growth.
 Admittedly, they can be an aesthetic nightmare, but they’re harmless.

 Should you cut the aerial roots off your monstera plant?
 Or leave them be?
-Below, I’ll answer all your questions on what to do with monstera plant aerial roots.
+Below, I’ll answer all your questions on what to do with Monstera plant aerial roots.

 Monstera Deliciosa Aerial Roots

-If your monstera deliciosa plant doesn’t have any aerial roots, it’s probably still a young plant.
+If your Monstera deliciosa plant doesn’t have any aerial roots, it’s probably still a young plant.
 As the plant matures and grows taller, aerial roots will appear.

 – What do these roots look like?